Building a new Astro component? Publish it to npm!

 Testing your componentSection titled Testing your component

 Astro does not currently ship a test runner.
-This is something that we would like to tackle.
-(If you are interested in helping out, join us on Discord!)
+(If you are interested in helping out with this, join us on Discord!)

 In the meantime, our current recommendation for testing is: